 As part of this transformation process, the hub is taking stock of the valuable resources and community of followers developed during the project phase.
 The Hub is reaching out to a larger mHealth and digital health community as well as potential partners.

 The mHealth Hub main aims are:

-To serve as a focal point for expertise on mHealth in the WHO European Region.
+To serve as a knowledge focal point for implementation of Digital Health, and in particular mHealth, innovations.